-Ru les at all dates and t times Rules at certain dates and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends From 20 December to 31 January and holiday weekends, between 9am and 6pm (inclusive) DISTRICT WIDE All beaches and parts of beaches, excluding areas described elsewhere in this schedule Off leash All public places excluding beaches and excluding other public places described elsewhere in this schedule On leash Roads including pedestrian areas, margins and car parks On leash Within 5m of the edge of a children's playground Prohibited Within 5m of the edge of a sports surfaces including skateparks Prohibited Defined areas as identified from time to time with temporary area restrictions and/or signs Prohibited of or on leash for the e duration the temp orary restriction and/o r signs are in place COROMANDEL-COLVILLE COMMUNITY BOARD AREA Big Sandy Bay - entire beach On leash.
-Off leash at all other dates and times Carey Road Beach - entire beach On leash Hannafords Bay - entire beach On leash.
-Off leash at all other dates and times Hauraki Road - WW1 Memorial Forest 520 Hauraki Road Off leash Herds Bay - entire beach On leash.
-Off leash at all other dates and times Little Bay - entire beach On leash.
-Off leash at all other dates and times Little Sandy Bay - entire beach On leash.
+Rules at all dates and times Rules at certain dates and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends From 20 December to 31 January and holiday weekends, between 9am and 6pm (inclusive) DISTRICT WIDE All Beaches and parts of Beaches, excluding areas described elsewhere in this schedule Off leash All Public Places excluding Beaches and excluding other Public Places described elsewhere in this schedule On leash Roads including pedestrian areas, margins and car parks On leash Within children's Playgrounds Prohibited Within Sports Surfaces including skateparks Prohibited Defined areas as identified from time to time with temporary area restrictions and/or signs Prohibited (or on leash for the duration the temp orary restriction and/c or signs are in place COROMANDEL-COLVILLE COMMUNITY BOARD AREA Big Sandy Bay - entire Beach On leash.
+Off leash at all other dates and times Carey Road Beach - entire Beach On leash Hannafords Bay - entire Beach On leash.
+Off leash at all other dates and times Hauraki Road - WW1 Memorial Forest 520 Hauraki Road Off leash Herds Bay - entire Beach On leash.
+Off leash at all other dates and times Little Bay - entire Beach On leash.
+Off leash at all other dates and times Little Sandy Bay - entire Beach On leash.
+Off leash at all other dates and times Long Bay - entire Beach On leash.
 Off leash at all other dates and times